valentinegarikayi/podcasts/_posts/2023-05-12-Ep12-Duncan-Money.markdown

 thumbnail: /images/Stamp_mill_Zimbabwe.jpg
 ---

-In this episode I speak with historian Duncan Money on the controversial Al Jazeera's "Gold Mafia" documentary.
+In this episode I talk with historian Duncan Money on the controversial Al Jazeera's "Gold Mafia" documentary.

 Outro music is Working Man by the Dubliners.